 Welcome to Community Energy Development Co-operative (CED Co-op) a renewable energy co-operative that generates clean green energy to sell back through the electrical grid at a profit and generate a return for our members.

-CED Co-op has partnered with community minded businesses and together we have secured 27 Feed–In Tariff contracts from the Ontario Power Authority.
+CED Co-op has partnered with community minded businesses and together we have secured 29 FIT and 86 microFIT contracts from the Independent Electricity System Operator (IESO).
 Each contract is good for 20 years and has a fixed price.
 The fixed price allows us to generate revenue and provide our members with great investment opportunities in clean energy with excellent returns.
-We are currently building solar projects in Waterloo Region, the City of Guelph, and the City of Greater Sudbury (the Town of Blind River).
+We have built solar projects in Waterloo Region, the City of Guelph, the City of Greater Sudbury (the Town of Blind River), and the County of Wellington.

 To provide superior returns on investments in renewable energy projects through effective partnerships between community and industry.